Nadilson-IFPE/quasar-wavesurfer-audio-player/README.md

 ## Description in English

-App created following the tutorial entitled "How to build a SoundCloud-like audio player app with VueJS, Quasar and WaveSurfer", available at this address: https://www.learningsomethingnew.com/how-to-build-a-sound- cloud -like-audio-player-app-with-vue-js-quasar-and-wave-surfer.
+App created following the tutorial entitled "How to build a SoundCloud-like audio player app with VueJS, Quasar and WaveSurfer", available at this address: https://www.learningsomethingnew.com/how-to-build-a-sound-cloud-like-audio-player-app-with-vue-js-quasar-and-wave-surfer.

 Quasar is a UI framework built on Vue.js.